IsmailTadji/ot-harjoitustyo/Pong/documentation/architecture.md

 ## UI

-The ui folder contains draw, and menu buttons, which have been separate from the games logic and only use the [button_logic](https://github.com/IsmailTadji/ot-harjoitustyo/blob/master/Pong/src/logic/button_logic.py) for the clickability of the main menu buttons.
+The ui folder contains [draw](https://github.com/IsmailTadji/ot-harjoitustyo/blob/master/Pong/src/ui/draw.py), and [menu buttons](https://github.com/IsmailTadji/ot-harjoitustyo/blob/master/Pong/src/ui/menu_buttons.py), which have been separated from the games logic and only use the [button_logic](https://github.com/IsmailTadji/ot-harjoitustyo/blob/master/Pong/src/logic/button_logic.py) for the clickability of the main menu buttons.
 When a button is clicked, a new ui window replaces the previous one.

 ## Game logic